speckandtech/website/_job_offers/spaziodati-frontend.markdown

 - very good knowledge of HTML5/CSS3
 - you know javascript (btw: having used Jquery in a few projects !== knowing Javascript)
 - you’re a great team player
+- you have a working knowledge of the Italian language, or are willing to learn it

 ## NICE-TO-HAVE
 - you are familiar with Python and Django;